Beth Rigby's Report of PM Having "Angry Meltdown" is Fake News -

-Beth Rigby reported the PM having a pubic meltdown in the voting lobby, quite the scoop:
+Beth Rigby reported the PM having a public meltdown in the voting lobby, quite the scoop:

 MP tells me that Johnson had an